Rogue-1/HTB/Machines/Linux/Nunchucks.md

 {"email":"{{7*7}}"}
 ```
-In order for this payload to work I had to use \ to escape the "", otherwise the payload wouldnt work and URL encoding had no effect.
+Now that we have finally confirmed that it is an SSTI we can form the rest of the payload.
+Hacktricks gave the basics of the command but in order for this payload to work I had to use \ to escape the "", otherwise the payload wouldnt work and URL encoding had no effect.

 ```
 POST /api/submit HTTP/1.1